 Kavanaugh Supreme Court hearing kicks off with numerous arrests as protesters shout down lawmakers

-Nearly two dozen people have been arrested during the first day of Brett Kavanaugh’s Supreme Court hearing as they interrupted the proceedings with shouts of protest against the judge.
+Several people have been arrested during the first day of Brett Kavanaugh’s Supreme Court hearing as they interrupted the proceedings with shouts of protest against the judge.

 At least 22 people were arrested Tuesday morning during the Senate Judiciary Committee hearing, the United States Capitol Police (USCP) told Fox News.
 The preliminary charge is disorderly conduct, USCP said.